amit862/DSA/README.md

 # Data Structures and Algorithms in Python

 This repository contains implementations of various data structures and algorithms in Python.
-The implementations are provided for educational purposes, to help individuals learn and understand fundamental concepts in computer science and programming.
+The implementations are provided for educational purposes, to help individuals learn and understand fundamental concepts in computer science and programming..

 ## Data Structures